hyperledger-archives/indy-sdk/docs/migration-guides/migration-guide-1.13.0-1.14.0.md

 `credential_id` must be used in case of proving that two credentials matching the same `rev_reg_id` are not revoked at the same timestamp (IS-1447).

 * others minor bugfixes

-## Libindy 1.14.2 to 1.14.4 migration Guide

-The Libindy 1.14.4 release contains fixes that don't affect API functions.